lesliecodes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 6 - I display line 3 of file iacta
 Script 7 - I create a file that cuts iron
 Script 8 - I save current state of directory
+Script 9 - I duplicate the last line of the file iacta